edenreich/console-component/README.md

 Run `cd build && cmake .. && cmake --build . --target install`

+You can also build the project with examples to do that set `WITH_EXAMPLE` flag to `ON`.

 ## Distributed Files

 After building the project all distributed files should be located in `build/dist`.